Long Beach Heel Pain Treatment

 For patients in the Long Beach area who are currently suffering with heel pain, the Advanced Foot & Ankle Center is proud to offer one of the latest non-surgical procedures for the relief of this oft-incapacitating condition.
 Platelet-rich plasma treatment (PRP) for the relief of heel pain is a relatively new procedure that is proving to be as effective as it is simple.
 Using the body’s own natural healing ability, platelet-rich plasma can be used to alleviate stubborn heel pain that is resistant to other conservative care methods for Long Beach Heel Pain.

-Our directing physician, Dr. Pedram Aslmand, is on the cutting edge of this incredible technique.
+Our Plantar Fasciitis Doctor Long Beach, Dr. Pedram Aslmand, is on the cutting edge of this incredible technique.
 He has found that about 80% of patients treated using this new method experience total relief from their chronic heel pain.
 He has spoken extensively on the subject and is very encouraged by the results he has achieved using it.
 With more than a decade of experience treating patients at the Advanced Foot & Ankle Center in Long Beach, Dr. Aslmand is in prime position to evaluate the effectiveness of this incredible procedure.

 Platelet-rich plasma treatment is designed for the relief of chronic heel pain.
 Over time, the body can begin to “wall off” the heel and Achilles tendon in cases of chronic injury.
 Scar tissue forms and becomes painful.
 Platelet-rich plasma helps relieve this pain by stimulating the body’s natural ability to heal itself.